cloudmesh/cloudmesh-nlp/documentation/README-aws.md

 download these credentials as a csv file for later use.

-From here open up a terminal window to install aws on the command line.
+Open up a terminal window to install aws on the command line.

 Run these commands: